unixorn/sysadmin-reading-list/README.md

 ### Python

-As for Python, you will love it's higher support towards string manipulation and system infrastructure compared to Bash.
+Python has much better support for string manipulation and system infrastructure compared to Bash.
+In addition, there is a rich library of modules supporting various tasks you can use in your scripts that are just a `pip install` away.

 A couple of places to go into as training would be: